openedx-unsupported/devstack/README.md

   (devstack)$ make clone
   ```

-3. Run the provision command, if you haven't already, to configure the various services with super-users (for
+3. Run the provision command, if you haven't already, to configure the various services with superusers (for
    development without the auth service) and tenants (for multi-tenancy).

    The username and password for the superusers are both "edx".
 You can access the services directly via Django admin